-Offers are up for the L’Oréal UNESCO Fellowship For Women in Science 2022.
+Offers are up for the L’Oréal UNESCO Fellowship For Women in Science 2023.
 Applications are invited from talented young African women scientists to receive fellowship grants to pursue promising research projects.

 About UNESCO Fellowship for African Women in Science

 Founded in 1998, the L’Oréal-UNESCO For Women in Science Sub-Saharan Africa Fellowships aims to promote and encourage young African women in science.
-Its programs reward established women scientists whose outstanding achievements have contributed to the advancement of scientific knowledge and of its benefits to society and provide support to promising young women who are already making significant contributions in their scientific disciplines.
+Its programs reward established women scientists whose outstanding achievements have contributed to the advancement of scientific knowledge and its benefits to society and provide support to promising young women who are already making significant contributions in their scientific disciplines.

 Fellowship Provider